 Welcome to the Maggie’s Garden & Stems Family!

-We are Chery and Ron Milhomme, and our passion is to grow vibrant and healthy flowers that will brighten homes and businesses in our Skagit Valley community.
-We love creating and sharing our special bouquets, as well as inspiring others to create their own.
+We are Chery and Ron Milhomme, and our passion is growing vibrant, healthy flowers that brighten homes and businesses throughout our Skagit Valley community.
+We love creating and sharing our bouquets, while also inspiring others to create their own.

 Thanks to our wonderful community, that little hobby has blossomed into more than we could have ever imagined.

-Maggie’s Garden was named after our beloved black Lab Maggie, who we lost in the late spring of 2019 ; while living her best life until the old age of fifteen.
+Maggie’s Garden was named after our beloved black Lab, Maggie, whom we lost in the late spring of 2019 after she lived her very best life to the old age of fifteen.

-Like any Labrador Retriever, Maggie loved to romp and play in our local fields and forests.
-We hope that her playful spirit grows on in our garden.
+Like any Labrador Retriever, Maggie loved to romp and play in the fields and forests of our valley.

 Dream it.